propiro/BTT_TF_Cloud_AFW/README.md

 # Alternative BTT TF Cloud V1.0 Firmware (AFW)
 This is a custom firmware for the BTT TF Cloud V1.0 (https://github.com/bigtreetech/BTT-SD-TF-Cloud-V1.0) devices.

+DISCLAIMER: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 **Changes from the original BTT TF Cloud V1.0 firmware**

 * Hardcoded SSID and password (to make WiFi working also without accessible SD card)